nickjj/plutus/README.md

-# Show transactions from tax year 2025 Q4 and sort largest amounts on the bottom,
+# Show items from tax year 2025 Q4 and sort largest amounts on the bottom,
 # if you want to reverse it you can use: --sort amount- (trailing hyphen)
 plutus show 2025-q4 --sort amount